 Dash Hibbard has been the East Walker Stewardship Coordinator since October 2016.
 Dash has a B.S. in Biology from Bates College, and an M.S. in Natural Resources and Environmental Science from the University of Nevada, Reno.
 Dash has been in the Mojave Desert and the Great Basin for the better part of the last ten years, doing plant ecology research and restoration projects.
 He loves the opportunity to collaborate on restoring native plant communities to a river system that is both beautiful and uniquely challenging.
 Dash looks forward to seeing what the watershed looks like over the next decade or two.

-Steve Tomac has been the East Walker Program Manager since 2014.
+Steve Tomac has been with Walker Basin Conservancy since 2014.
 Steve grew up on his family’s ranch in Fallon, Nev.
 After high school, he attended UNR where he received a B.S. in Agriculture with major emphasis in Wildlife and Range Management.
 Steve spent 28 years working for the Nevada Department of Wildlife primarily as a game warden in Lyon and Mineral counties.
 In 2011, he began working in the Walker Basin Restoration Program on stewardship activities and helping to establish the Walker Basin Conservancy.